fbpx

 Accommodation, food, and on-site amenities

 Most accommodation is two or three people per room in single sex rooms, with the exceptions of couples and friends.
 Bedlinen is provided to you during your stay.
-You are welcome to change your bedsheets weekly if you would like fresh linen.
-All rooms have either en-suite or shared bathrooms with a western style toilet and a shower.
+All rooms have either en-suite or shared bathrooms.
+You can also opt to stay at the lodge, at an extra fee.

 Your rooms are cleaned before your arrival, and we ask all volunteers to look after their own space by keeping your personal area tidy.
 All rooms have electrical outlets for you to use, the South African with three round pins, 220v.
 Please bring adapters and/or extension cords for your type of plugs.

-Once the new accommodation is in place, you can either cook your own dinner or cook with the group.
+Depending on the occupancy, you can cook your own dinner or with the group, or eat at the lodge.
 If you are on a special diet, please talk to your Volunteer Coordinator.
-Breakfast and lunch are continental style, we provide an assortment of rotating items including bread, jams and butter, eggs, cheeses and meats, seasonal fruit, juices, cereals, milk, tea and coffee.
+Breakfast and lunch are continental style.

-You can do your own shopping for snacks, drinks and food to your own taste in town, and keep fresh items in the communal fridge, labelled with your name.
+You can do your own shopping for snacks, drinks and food to your own taste in town.

 Free use of Wi-Fi is available to check emails, social media and for booking flights or hotels.
 We politely ask that this facility not be used to download large files such as movies.
-We also have an on-site laundry where you can get your clothes washed (R5 per item).
+We also have an on-site laundry where you can get your clothes washed.

 On-site support